dmills1723/CSC401_Project1/README.md

 Install Python version 3.6 for this project

+Run this program on an Ubuntu 16.04 system

 Input this command into a terminal window to install the _numpy_ library:
 ```
 sudo apt-get install python3-numpy